brown2243/brown2243/README.md

-- 👋 Hi, I’m SilverSLA
+- 👋 Hi, I’m SilverSLA.
+- 👀 Please, see my resume.
-- 👀 I’m interested in Web service and blockchain now
+- 👀 I’m interested in Web service and blockchain now.
-- 🌱 I’m currently making a trading bot with UpbitAPI
+- 🌱 I’m currently making a trading bot with UpbitAPI.

 <!---
 brown2243/brown2243 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.